zachthompson02/Square-Color-Mover/README.md

 code only does it one time and doesn't keep filling the screen over and over in void draw().
 I also put all keyboard events inside of keyReleased instead of keyPressed so the code doesn't continually perform the events when a key is down.
 I also wrote and commented out a function inside of void keyReleased that will save image files of all possible color combinations at once when the K key is released, if the right mouse button is down.
 It took some time to save them all on my computer, and starts saving a ton of image files at once, which is why I commented it out.
+Also, for some reason sometimes you have to click the mouse one time for the colors to actually change when you press R.